deta/cloud-docs/docs/Lib.md

 </TabItem>
 </Tabs>

+#### Parameters & Types

+`filers` is a single filter object or list of filters.

-- `limit` is an integer which specifies the maximum number of records which can be returned.
+`limit` is an integer which specifies the maximum number of records which can be returned.

+#### Return

+A list of objects that meet the filter criteria, up to the length of `limit` is returned.

 <br />